kevinolega/minimalchanges/_posts/2015-05-25-lifestyle-experiments.md

 ---
 layout: post
-title: Consider Doing Some Lifestyle Experiments to Change Your Life
+title: Lifestyle Experiments
 date: 2015-05-25 08:15
 author: minimalc
 comments: true
 categories: [Uncategorized]
 ---

-Hi there.
+Original title: Consider Doing Some Lifestyle Experiments to Change Your Life Hi there.

 In the past few days, I realized how long it's been since I started this blog.